AYUSHs799/es335-assignment1/README.md

 * **Zero shot learning** : The model should be able to predict the activity based on the accelerometer data without any explicit training data or labeled examples.
 * **Few Shot Learning** :The model should also be able to predict the activity based on a limited number of labeled examples or prompts that are relevant to the specific task.

-It is advised to either write a markdown file or use a Python notebook to demonstrate your reasoning, results and findings.

 ### Questions

 1. Demonstrate how to use Zero-Shot Learning and Few-Shot Learning to classify human activities based on the featurized accelerometer data.
 Qualitatively demonstrate the performance of Few-Shot Learning with Zero-Shot Learning.
 Which method performs better?
 Why?  **[2 marks]**